 Image Credits: Joe Haberthier, Dave Morgan, Steve Childers, and Bruce Gavett

 Astrophotography is a fascinating area.
 The night sky is full of great objects to image and bring to life.
+We have information elsewhere about the various Deep Sky objects visible in the night sky.
 The downside is that it isn’t one of the easier things to do.
 It is dark out at night and most objects are very far away.
 In addition, the Earth rotates, making it difficult to track objects and capture long exposures.

 On This Page